erdzeichen/KiMoPack/docs/source/Installation.rst

 While KiMoPack is a python library, we facilitate its use with Jupyter notebooks.
 For the typical analysis tasks we have developed a series of Notebooks that guide through the tasks.\n
 These notebooks can be downloaded from https://github.com/erdzeichen/KiMoPack/tree/main/Workflow_tools or by command line.

 To do that start any console (under windows e.g. type "cmd" and hit enter).
-In the console you then start python by typing "python" and hit enter, lastly you import Kimopack and run a function that downloads the files for you by typing "import KiMoPack.plot_func as pf; pf.download_notebooks()" This downloads the notebooks from github for you.
+In the console you then start python by typing "python" and hit enter, lastly you import Kimopack and run a function that downloads the files for you by typing "import KiMoPack.plot_func as pf; pf.download_all()" This downloads the notebooks and tutorials from github for you.
+If you instead use "import KiMoPack.plot_func as pf; pf.download_notebooks()" then only the workflow tools are downloaded.
 Please copy one of these notebooks into your data analysis folder and rename them to create a analysis log of your session.
 For more information please see the publication https://doi.org/10.1021/acs.jpca.2c00907, the tutorial videos, or the tutorial notebooks under https://github.com/erdzeichen/KiMoPack/tree/main/Tutorial_Notebooks_for_local_use.

 Under windows this would be: